alphagov/govuk-rfcs/rfc-039-embedded-relational-content-in-govspeak.md

 This service tracks the dependencies of all content items.

-When someone changes a content item, it's dependent content items are looked up.
+When someone changes a content item, its dependent content items are looked up.

 The Dependency Resolution Service sends the content item and re-sends its dependents to the content store.